systelab/systelab-translate/README.md

 ### Working with numbers

-Use the method formatNumber to format a Number
+Use the method formatNumber to format a Number using the Java DecimalFormat.

 ```javascript
 public formatNumber(numberToFormat: number, decimalFormat: string, applyLocale?: boolean): string